-Affinage, or maturing, is where the cheese really starts to develop it’s true flavor and is an art in itself.
+Affinage, or maturing, is where the cheese really starts to develop its true flavour and is an art in itself.
 Affinage is a French word that comes from the Latin “ad finis”, meaning “towards the limit”.
 In cheese terms, it describes the science and art of cheese maturation.

 Once made, the heads of cheese are kept in one of the 10 maturation rooms.
 The temperature, lighting, humidity and air flow are monitored under very strict conditions while each type has their own very specific needs.

 Depending on the type, Affinage may vary from one month to one year.

-All our heads of cheese are lovingly turned and washed on a weekly basis.
-The cheese is washed with a brine solution as the salt in the brine inhibits and kills encourages mould and yeast growth, while establishing a good rind and enhancing flavour by breaking down the fats and protein in the cheese.
+Weekly all our heads of cheese are turned and washed with love .
+The cheese is washed with a brine solution, the salt in the brine encourages yeast and mould growth, while establishing a good rind and enhancing the flavour by breaking down the fats and protein in the cheese.

 Brushed Rind Cheese rely on cultures on the exterior to galvanize ripening.
 The magic bacteria used in some of our cheese is B. linens, which is red in colour thus resulting in a red cheese.
 It also provides the farmyard notes, earthy flavour and nutty notes which are savoured by many!

-As part of our age-old artisanal methods, each cheese is cut by hand by our dedicated cheese cutter using a sharp 1 meter cheese knife.
+As part of our age-old artisanal methods, each cheese is cut by hand by our dedicated cheese cutter using a sharp 1 meter long cheese knife.

-Thereafter, it is packaged in cheese maturation bags to ensure the cheese is as fresh if it has just been plucked from our cheese factory.
+Thereafter, it is vacuum-packed to ensure that the cheese stays as fresh as if it has just been plucked from our cheese factory.